davidchristiany/training-material/topics/metagenomics/tutorials/Amplicon_metagenomics_data_analysis/tutorial.md

 >    ***TODO***: *Consider adding a comment or tip box*
 >
 >    > ### {% icon comment %} Comment
->    >Run it after clustering to gain time whitouhout losing sensibility
+>    > Run it after clustering to gain time whitouhout losing sensibility
 >    >
->    >Low-abundant OTUs will also be removed with filters.
+>    > Low-abundant OTUs will also be removed with filters.
 Nevertheless, it is
 >    >
->    >important to check the proportion of detected chimeric sequences in your samples.
+>    > Important to check the proportion of detected chimeric sequences in your samples.
 >    >
->    >The chimera rate can reach 40% !
+>    > The chimera rate can reach 40% !
 It is very dependant to amplicon and ecosystem composition.
 >    {: .comment}
 >    >
 >    > ### {% icon param-file %} Outputs